Introduction

 \]

-For an \(N\)-spin system an operator acts on the \(2^N\) dimensional space of state vectors.
+For an \(N\)-spin operator a term acts on the \(2^N\) dimensional space of state vectors.

 A superoperator operates on the \(4^N\) dimensional space of flattened density-matrices.